How to get customer feedback?

 That’s natural.
 What you should do, however, is to prepare for them.

-People are more willing to write an opinion when something went wrong rather than when they are satisfied.
+People are more willing to write an opinion when something goes wrong rather than when they are satisfied.
 But it doesn’t have to be a bad thing, for at least 2 reasons:

 1. Negative feedback will help you determine flaws and show you areas for improvement.